Recursive Pathways to Marginal Likelihood Estimation with Prior-Sensitivity Analysis: Biased Sampling

 Similarly, the marginal likelihood formula equivalent to the nested sampling identity becomes

-for $X(L)$ invertible, i.e., $L(y|\theta)$ continuous with connected support \citep{cho10}.
-More generally though we can view $L(X)$ as the conditional probability function of likelihood given prior mass cumulant defined modulo $P_\theta$ by the relation: (cf.\ \citealt{hal49}).
-For statistical problems on a complete separable metric space there will always exist a unique local version of $e_\theta(L|X)$ defined as a weak limit such that $e_\theta(L|X=x)$ is meaningful even for atomic $x$ \citep{pfa79}.
+for $X(L)$ invertible, that is, $L(y|\theta)$ continuous with connected support (\citep{cho10}).
+More generally, though, we can view $L(X)$ as the conditional probability function of likelihood given prior mass cumulant defined modulo $P_\theta$ by the relation

+(cf. \citealt{hal49}).
+For statistical problems on a complete separable metric space there will always exist a unique local version of $e_\theta(L|X)$ defined as a weak limit such that $e_\theta(L|X=x)$ is meaningful even for atomic $x$ (\citep{pfa79}).

-The value of this insight becomes apparent when we examine the nested sampling estimator for posterior functionals (cf.\ \citealt{cho10}),
+The value of this insight becomes apparent when we examine the nested sampling estimator for posterior functionals (cf. \citealt{cho10}),

-where $\tilde{w}_i$ here represents the nested sampling posterior weight for $\theta_i$, $d\hat{P}_X(X(\theta_i))$---typically $\tilde{w}_i = (\hat{X}_{i-1}-\hat{X}_i)$ \citep{ski06}.
-This estimator relies on the relation given by Equation \ref{nsx} with $L(y|\theta)$ replaced by $L(y|\theta)f(\theta)$, which holds for $f(\theta)$ measurable---a more general condition than that of $e_\theta(f|L)$ absolutely continuous given by \citet{cho10}.
+where $\tilde{w}_i$ here represents the nested sampling posterior weight for $\theta_i$, $d\hat{P}_X(X(\theta_i))$---typically $\tilde{w}_i = (\hat{X}_{i-1}-\hat{X}_i)$ (\citep{ski06}).
+This estimator relies on the relation given by Equation (\ref{nsx}) with $L(y|\theta)$ replaced by $L(y|\theta)f(\theta)$, which holds for $f(\theta)$ measurable---a~more general condition than that of $e_\theta(f|L)$ absolutely continuous given by \citet{cho10}.
 Importantly, this ensures the validity of prior-sensitivity analysis via computation of the posterior functional of $\pi_\mathrm{alt}(\theta)/\pi(\theta)$ in nested sampling---a powerful technique not previously exploited in nested sampling analyses---as we shall discuss for the case of biased sampling below.